 The values in many of the following geography fields have been inferred from the latitude and longitude provided with the specimen records.
 In some cases, the geography values stored in the herbarium record may differ from the inferred values due to geocoding errors.
 If you suspect that there is an error with a record, you can flag an issue on the Record detail page.

 The country in which the specimen was collected.
-Note that, while most Australian herbaria hold specimens collected outside Australia, only a small proportion of foreign holdings have been databased and made available through AVH.
+Note that, while most Australian and New Zealand herbaria hold specimens collected outside Australia and New Zealand, only a small proportion of foreign holdings have been databased and made available through the AVH.

-The state or territory that Australian specimens were collected in.
-Queries for records from countries other than Australia cannot be limited to political divisions below the country level.
+The state, territory or province that Australian specimens were collected in.
+Queries for records from countries other than Australia and New Zealand cannot be limited to political divisions below the country level.

 Local government area

 The local government area in which the specimen was collected, based on the latitude and longitude provided with the specimen record.

 The latitude and longitude of the collecting locality.
 If correctable errors are detected, for example the latitude or longitude is in the wrong hemisphere or the latitude and longitude are transposed, the values are corrected and the unprocessed latitude and longitude are given in the Latitude (provided) and Longitude (provided)fields in the Record detail page and in downloaded results.